 A "medical home" is a concept, not a place.
 The concept was originally developed by the American Academy of Pediatrics.
 Today, a "medical home" means that each child has a team that coordinates care to meet a child's needs.
 These needs can be medical in nature, but also include community-based supports and services.
 The "medical home" seeks to promote a partnership focused on meeting the child's needs.
 The partnership is between team members and the child, and child's family, to assure the best possible outcomes.

-It is anticipated that the Care4Kids program will serve approximately 2,500 children, which is about half of the children in foster care in Wisconsin.
+The Care4Kids program serves approximately 3,000 children, which is about half of the children in foster care in Wisconsin.

 Program Goals in Care4Kids

 Integrated and Comprehensive Health Service Delivery.
 The Care4Kids program delivers coordinated, comprehensive health care including physical, behavioral and oral health care that is tailored to each child's individualized needs.

 Timely Access.
 The Care4Kids program provides timely access to a full range of developmentally appropriate services.
 The needs of the individual child are assessed during an initial health screening, which occurs within two business days of the child entering out-of-home care.
 This is followed by a comprehensive health assessment within 30 days of enrollment.
 Children receive well-child check-ups at the frequency recommended by the American Academy of Pediatrics.
 All other medical, behavioral, mental health, and oral health needs of the child will be met in an effective and timely manner.

 High Quality and Flexibility of Care.
 The Care4Kids program coordinates, organizes, and facilitates care in order to deliver services in an effective and efficient manner.
 The Care4Kids providers are expected to utilize trauma-informed and evidence-informed practices.